Q: What are the steps for people to get divorced in Illinois?

 A. No. Courts often find people have lived their lives “separate and apart” even under the same roof if they haven’t lived as a married couple.

-Q: Will I receive a larger share of the marital estate if I have fault “grounds” for divorce?
+Q: Will I receive a larger share of the marital estate if I prove the my spouse is the cause of the divorce?

 A: No. The judge will divide the marital estate “equitably” without regard to why the divorce is happening or who is more at fault.
 Note that “equitably” does not necessary mean “equally.”